food-drink

 - La cuenta, por favor - The bill, please

-What is the national drink of Spain?
 Spain doesn't have an official national drink, but sherry (from Andalusia) and cava (from Catalonia) are the most iconic Spanish beverages.
-For everyday drinks, café con leche (morning) and tinto de verano or caña (afternoon/evening) are what most Spaniards drink regularly.
+For everyday drinks, café con leche in the morning and tinto de verano or a caña in the afternoon are what most Spaniards order.

 Is tap water safe to drink in Spain?

 Yes, tap water is safe throughout Spain.

-However, some areas (like Barcelona) have heavily chlorinated water that tastes unpleasant.
+Some areas (like Barcelona) have heavily chlorinated water that doesn't taste great.
 In restaurants, you can ask for "agua del grifo" (tap water), though many places will try to sell you bottled water.

 Spanish drinks are as regional and diverse as the country itself.
 From the cider houses of Asturias to the sherry bodegas of Jerez, from Valencian horchaterías to Madrid's churrerías, each region has its own drinking traditions.